 Best Stylish Potato Masher: Tmflexe Potato Masher

 Maybe your potato masher won’t get as many oohs and aahs as that Viking range or Sub-Zero fridge, but it may as well look good.
-And this one does, thanks to a wooden handle with brass hardware and the circular stainless steel disc at the business end.
+And this one does, thanks to its wooden handle with brass hardware and the circular stainless steel disc at the business end.
 Its grip has a hole that can be used to hang the masher for easy reach and pleasant display.
 It’s also a perfect low-cost gift for people who love to cook!

 Best Potato Ricer for People with Limited Hand Strength: Chef’n FreshForce Potato Ricer Press

-This easy-to-use potato ricer has a gear system and long grips that apply ample pressure to press through cooked foods with minimal effort by the user.
+This easy-to-use potato ricer has a gear system and long grips that apply ample pressure to press through cooked foods with minimal effort.
 It’s an ideal choice for cooks with limited hand strength caused by injury, age, or other factors.

-If you frequently prepare large batches of mashed potatoes, if you bake multiple pies at a time, or if you’re just really impatient when it comes to smashing foods, this dual-layered masher will speed things up.
+If you frequently prepare large batches of mashed potatoes, bake multiple pies at a time, or are just really impatient when it comes to smashing food, this dual-layered masher will speed things up.
 Each plunge downward offers twice the mashing surface area.

 Best Potato Masher for Kids: Dreamfarm Smood Lite One-Press Spring Coil Potato Masher

-The spring-style action of this masher helps crush cooked foods on the downward press and again as it pops itself up again, helping your less-experienced sous chef nonetheless be a helper in the kitchen.
-Plus it has a unique and colorful look kids will like.
+The spring-style action of this masher helps crush cooked foods on the downward press and again as it pops itself up, helping your less-experienced sous chef nonetheless be a helper in the kitchen.
+Plus, it has a unique and colorful look kids will like.

 The Best Fold Flat Potato Masher: Joseph Joseph Delta Folding Potato Masher